mcihanozer/SparseGraph/README.md

 Since I am using it in Unity, there are some Unity dependencies, but not more then Debug.Log() and Vector2.

-PS If you can use higher level of C# in your project, do not forget to add in parameter modifier.
+[b]PS[/b] If you can use higher level of C# in your project, do not forget to add in parameter modifier.
 Unity did not let me.

 PS SparseGraph.cs is updated with a helper adjacency list (int based) to increase performance for removal operations, returning all possible paths for a pathfinding algorithm, etc.